 It is best practice to pay your workers at least minimum wage, prorated.
 If a task is expected to take 10 minutes to complete, workers should be paid at least 1/6th of minimum wage.
 As a proxy, Amazon recommends paying $0.15- $0.20 per minute.
 We at FindingFive recommend going higher if you can.

 In order to properly pay your participants, it is also important to accurately estimate the time required to complete your study.
 In the final dataset that FindingFive generates, you’ll be able to see how long participants actually spent working on your study; if your task takes most participants longer than advertised, you can send workers bonus payments to make up for their extra time.

-Note that FindingFive does not directly handle payment; instead, participant payment is handled automatically by Amazon.
-Prior to posting a study, you must have loaded sufficient funds into your Amazon Web Services (AWS) account to cover payment of all participants.
+Note that FindingFive does not directly handle payments; instead, payments are handled automatically by Amazon.
+Prior to posting a study, you must have loaded sufficient funds into your Amazon Web Services (AWS) account to cover payments to all participants.